ShivenTripathi/ATLAS-Autoencoders/README.md

         For phi
         Average Absolute Error is: 0.027177307317452628
         97.28226926825474% Data was recovered
         ```

 ## Error Analysis

 * Pair Plots

-    From this plot we can understand which variables are most likely to be erroneouly decoded, together.
+    From this plot we can understand which variables are most likely to be erroneously decoded, together.

-    Thankfully, the only case in which 2 variables have high residue together is of E and pt, which is expected due to their high correlation we had observed earlier.
+    Thankfully, the only case in which 2 variables have high residue together is of E and pt, which is expected due to their high correlation, which we had observed earlier.

     ![pair](plots/outputPlots/residuePairs)

-* Relative Erro by bins
+* Relative Error by bins

     From this we can know what ranges of values are toughest to decode after encoding.